If you’re like me, I am sure you agonize over the little things.

 Step 2.
 Apply the Stove Black

-Allow the black stove polish to completely dry which can take up to 15-20 minutes.
+Evenly apply the black stove polish paste with a rag or small cloth.
+Work in one direction, wipe in small circles, and allow the polish to dry completely, which can take up to 15-20 minutes.

-If you want to achieve a shinier look on any brass pieces or shiny wood stove trim, you can apply metal polish after the stove black has dried.
+To achieve a shinier look on any brass pieces or shiny wood stove trim, apply metal polish after the stove black has dried.